breadchris/notes/pages/seagl___talk.md

 	- Wrong abstraction
 	- ![Google AWS.png](../assets/Google_AWS_1698812358104_0.png)
 	- But it started to feel like freakin LEGOs!
-	- You could
+	- You could:
-	- Any code, any language
+	- Write (almost) any code, any language
 	- Scale (Lambda)
 	- Share blocks of code for others to use
 	- pub/sub, database, storage